Godsplan/GrblMainboard/README.md

 A new Solution with Grbl Firmware to use cnc mills or 3d printers

-created by Christoph Kielhorn (Godsplan), Jan-Erik Zimmermann and xpix
+created by Christoph Kielhorn (Godsplan), Jan-Erik Zimmermann and Frank (xpix)

 ---------------